Date of Award:

 Stoker, Sarah L., "Factors that Influence Marital Satisfaction in Couples Raising a Child with Cerebral Palsy" (2004).
-All Graduate Theses and Dissertations.
-Paper 2612.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+2612.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .